-Just down on the beach we jump aboard the boat, grab a seat and settle in.
-Netting above us keep valuables safe and dry, especially helpful when you are snorkeling.
+Just down on the beach we jump aboard the boat, grab a seat, and settle in.
+Netting above us keeps valuables safe and dry, especially helpful when you are snorkeling.

 Heading out on the boat to the idyllic sounds of the crew singing and playing instruments we bob along through the waves, following the exterior of the island.
 With typical Cook Islander personalities we are treated to good laughs and plenty of smiles as the crew introduce themselves.